elastic/kibana/src/plugins/discover/public/context_awareness/README.md

 // The app wrapper extension point supports common patterns like React context const flyoutContext = createContext({ setFlyoutOpen: (open: boolean) => {} });

-// App wrapper implementations can exist at the root or data source level -- when implemented at the root, their lifecycle will match the Discover lifecycle export const createSecurityRootProfileProvider = (): RootProfileProvider => ({
+// App wrapper implementations can only exist at the root level, and their lifecycle will match the Discover lifecycle export const createSecurityRootProfileProvider = (): RootProfileProvider => ({
   profileId: 'security-root-profile',
   profile: {